 All Suttas

-Playing Audio: If you have problem with audio playback you can click on the audio player to download the sound file.
+Playing Audio: If you have problems with audio playback, you can click on the audio player to download the sound file.

 AN3.12 — Sāraṇīyasutta